al0vya/gpu-mwdg2/README.md

 ## Running simulations using the model

-In addition to the built executable, several other files are needed when running simulations using the model.
-To understand which files are needed, consider the following example.
+In addition to the built executable, several input files are typically needed when running simulations using the model.
+To understand which input files are needed, consider the following example.

 ### Running a simulation for an example test case

-To run simulations for this example test case (Section 3.1.2 of [Kesserwani and Sharifian, 2020](https://www.sciencedirect.com/science/article/pii/S0309170820303079)), the following files are needed:
+To run simulations for this example test case (Section 3.1.2 of [Kesserwani and Sharifian, 2020](https://www.sciencedirect.com/science/article/pii/S0309170820303079)), the following input files are needed:

 - `conical-island.par`: text file containing all the desired parameters for running a simulation
 - `conical-island.start`: [raster file](https://support.geocue.com/ascii-raster-files-asc/) describing the initial depth